Clinical Dating Guide

 Instant chemistry is highly romanticized, but it often masks a trauma response.
 Learn the neurobiology behind why a 'slow burn' connection is the ultimate green flag for lasting love.

 We live in a culture that worships the "spark."
 Books, movies, and music constantly reinforce the idea that true love is supposed to hit you like a lightning bolt on the very first date.
-If you don't feel a massive, dizzying rush of excitement, you are told to move on.
-However, neurobiologists and relationship experts argue that chasing this instant high is exactly why so many modern daters find themselves trapped in cycles of toxic relationships.
+If you don't feel a massive, dizzying rush of excitement, you are told to move on—that the "chemistry" simply isn't there.
+However, neurobiologists and relationship experts argue that chasing this instant high is exactly why so many modern daters find themselves trapped in cycles of emotional exhaustion.

 The Dopamine Deception